 WHAT CAN I DO TO GET RID OF MY HEADACHES?

 So what is to be done about headaches?
 If we are to reduce the prevalence of headaches, we must focus on the source of them.
 The most common reason for cervical spine dysfunction is a misalignment in the upper portion of the cervical spine.
 This area of the spine is the most susceptible to injury and has the closest relationship with the nerves and muscles in the neck.
-Within the chiropractic profession, there are sub-specialists who primarily focus on this region of the spine.
+Among upper cervical chiropractors in Williamsburg, there are sub-specialists who primarily focus on this region of the spine.
 These practitioners are known as upper cervical chiropractors.
 An upper cervical chiropractor precisely analyzes the changes that have taken place at this critical region of the spine.
 They take highly specialized images that allow them to accurately measure exactly how these bones have shifted from their proper positions.
 Once this information has been attained, an upper cervical doctor can administer a gentle and precise correction to this area of the spine, restoring proper alignment without the need for a lot of force.
 This will eliminate the irritation to both the trigeminal nerve and the surrounding muscles, as well as other neurological structures that have become irritated by the misalignment.
 By restoring proper alignment to the upper cervical spine the body is able to function optimally again, reducing the frequency and intensity of any further headaches.